May 3, 2023

 You wake up to your phone alarm and so does everyone else in the room.
 It’s dark, but turning on the light isn’t an option.
 So, out comes the phone torch.

-There is no way to ‘quietly’ unzip your bag.
-Carefully, you rummage through your things, only to find that one item of clothing you need is, of course, buried at the very bottom of the bag.
+There’s no way to ‘quietly’ unzip your bag.
+Carefully, you rummage through your things, only to find the one item of clothing you need is, of course, buried at the very bottom of the bag.

 Day trip to Fraser Island